MQDBPAI/elearning_completion/README.md

 Now you are set to run the code, clone the repo locally and open the main.R script to follow the instructions from there.

+## QA the code

+- Inspect the exports and ensure that columns and data look sensible
+- In your local directory folder you will find a log_YYYY-MM-DD.txt file with 'today's' date.
+This shows the 3 input files used and the cut off date used.
+Inspect to ensure the correct files have been picked up.